Birmingham Burn Injuries Lawyer

 How Do You Prove Negligence in a Burn Injury Case?

 Just like we see with most other personal injury cases, burn cases require that you prove negligence.
-In order to do this, your lawyer will have to demonstrate the following:
+In order to do this, your attorney will have to demonstrate the following:

 - The defendant owed you a duty of care